birnbaum/rfvis/README.md

                        working directory is used.
-  --width, -w          Width of the SVG                  [number] [default: 800] --height, -h         Height of the SVG                 [number] [default: 800] --branch-length, -b  Length of the trunk which influences the entire tree size
+  --width, -w          Width of the SVG                  [number] [default: 800] --height, -h         Height of the SVG                 [number] [default: 800] --trunk-length, -t   Length of the trunk which influences the entire tree size
                                                          [number] [default: 100]
   --depth, -d          Depth of the tree rendering.
 Cut of leaves are visualized
                        as pie chart consolidation nodes.                [number]